dimitri-nicolo/calico/_includes/master/byo-intro.md

 - The CA certificate for the Elasticsearch cluster.
 - Any users who are going to use the Kibana dashboards will need to be given appropriate credentials.
+{% else %}

+This upgrade guide assumes you are using your own Elasticsearch cluster.
+(We bundle an Elasticsearch operator for quickstart and demonstration purposes, but it is not suitable for production, and we do not support upgrading it.)

+{% endunless %}

 ### Setting up Elasticsearch roles